Benchmarking Network Throughput Between Linux Hosts

 another.

-Create a TCP listener on node-a using netcat
+Create a TCP listener on node-a using netcat:

 # netcat -l 9919 > /dev/null

-might also be named nc
+NOTE: netcat might also be named nc or ncat depending on your

-distribution and how netcat
+distribution and how netcat was installed.

-Redirect dd read blocks from /dev/zero
+Redirect dd read blocks from /dev/zero to a TCP connection on node-b

-IP address in the following command):
+(substitute node-a IP address in the following command):

 # dd if=/dev/zero bs=1M count=1024 > /dev/tcp/<ip-of-node-a>/9919